Thesis submission for examination

 Prepare electronic files of your thesis.

-Following this guidance will minimise any potential follow up or risk of resubmission and ensure your submission progresses smoothly.
+Following this guidance will minimise any potential risk of having to re-do the process, and ensure your submission progresses smoothly.

 Use common file formats.

 You must submit files in the following common formats:

 - Documents: MS Word (.docx) or Acrobat PDF (.pdf)